CharlesABear/web-dev-exam-senior/README.md

   - Should display all tags of all games as selectable pills
   - If no tag is selected, display all games
   - If at least one tag is selected, display only the games that have any of the selected tags
+- [ ] Server-side search and pagination:
+  - Move over the search logic to the server.
+The client then needs to call the server with the search parameters to get the matching games.
+  - Add support for pagination and implement pagination in the client.

 ### Bonus